AFC West: A Historically Dominant Division?

 —Jerry Jones defended Ezekiel Elliott by pointing out a general lack of effort from his team.

-—Tim Cowlishaw wrote about the different ways Jason Garrett talks about Dak Prescott and Ezekiel Elliott.
+—Tim Cowlishaw wrote about the different ways Jason Garrett talks about Dak Prescott and Elliott.

 —For a refresher (that is anything but refreshing), Brandon George recently wrote a lengthy story on Elliott's past behavior and how the team treats him, like the fact they haven't assigned a full-time shadow to him, as they once did for Dez Bryant.